snooc/zombieexample/README.md

 After calling the `/redeploy` endpoint, you will see that the `node deploy` child process becomes a zombie process.
 Since naught is not a real process manger, it does not cleanup zombie processes from it's childen.

+Another quick test is to call `/sleep`, then `/redeploy`.
+This will cause the sleep command to be zombied as well, since the parent goes away.

 If you run the container using the `--init` flag for `docker run` you will see that `docker-init` becomes PID 1, and all zombies will be killed.